ubuntupunk/gpg-prompt/gpg.md

 This  command  uses reasonable defaults and thus does not provide the full flexibility of the  "sign"  sub‐command from `--edit-key`.
 Its intended use is to help unattended key signing by utilizing a list  of  verified fingerprints.

 * `--quick-add-uid user-id new-user-id`
 This  command  adds a new user id to an existing key.
 In contrast to the interactive sub-command `adduid` of `--edit-key`  the new-user-id  is added verbatim with only leading and trailing white space removed, it  is expected to  be UTF-8 encoded, and no checks on its form are applied.

 * `--quick-revoke-uid user-id user-id-to-revoke`
 This command revokes a user ID on  an  existing  key.
-It  cannot  be used to revoke the last user ID on key (some non-revoked user ID must remain), with  revoca‐ tion  reason  ``User ID is no longer valid''.
+It  cannot  be used to revoke the last user ID on key (some non-revoked user ID must remain), with  revoca‐ tion  reason  `User ID is no longer valid`.
 If you want to specify a different revocation reason, or  to supply supplementary revocation text, you should use the interactive sub-command revuid of `--edit-key`.

 * `--quick-revoke-sig fpr signing-fpr [names]`
 This command revokes the key signatures made by signing-fpr  from  the  key  specified by the fingerprint fpr.
 With names given only the  signatures  on  user ids  of  the  key matching any of the given names are affected (see `--quick-sign-key`).
 If a revocation already  exists a notice is printed instead of creating a new revocation; no error is returned in this  case.
 Note that key signature revocations may be superseded by a newer key signature and in turn again revoked.

 * `--quick-set-primary-uid user-id primary-user-id` This command sets or updates the primary user ID flag on  an  existing key. user-id specifies the key and primary-user-id the user ID which shall be flagged as the primary user ID.
 The primary user ID flag is re‐ moved from all other user ids and  the  timestamp  of all affected self-signatures is set one second ahead.

 * `--change-passphrase user-id`
 * `--passwd user-id`
 Change  the passphrase of the secret key belonging to the certificate specified  as  user-id.
 This  is a shortcut for  the sub-command `passwd` of the edit key menu.
 When using together with the option  `--dry-run` this  will  not  actually  change  the passphrase but check that the current passphrase is correct.

 ## OPTIONS

 gpg features a bunch of options to control the exact  behaviour and to change the default configuration.

 Long  options  can  be  put  in an  options  file  (default `"~/.gnupg/gpg.conf"`).
 Short option names will not work - for example, "`armor`"  is  a  valid option for the options file, while "a" is not.
 Do not write the 2 dashes, but simply the name  of the option and any required arguments.
-Lines with a hash ('#') as the first non-white-space character are ig‐ nored.
+Lines with a hash ('#') as the first non-white-space character are ignored.
 Commands may be put in this file too, but that is not generally useful as the command will  execute  automatically with every execution of gpg.

 Please remember that option parsing stops as soon as a non-option is encountered, you can explicitly  stop parsing by using the special option --.

 ### How to change the configuration

 These  options are used to change the configuration and are usually found in the option file.

 * `--default-key name`
 Use name as the default key to sign with.
 If this op‐ tion  is not  used, the default key is the first key found in the secret keyring.
 Note that -u or  `--lo‐ cal-user` overrides  this option.
 This option may be given multiple times.
 In this case, the last key for which a secret key is available is used.
 If there is no secret key available for any of the specified values,  GnuPG  will  not emit an error message but continue as if this option wasn't given.

 * `--default-recipient name`
 Use name as default recipient if option `--recipient`is  not  used  and  don't ask if this is a valid one. name must be non-empty.